ethereum/portal-network-specs/discv5-utp.md

         Alice->>Bob: ...
         Bob->>Alice: ...
-        Note left of Bob: Once DATA sent & acknowledged Alice->>Bob: uTP ST_FIN
+        Note left of Bob: Once DATA sent & acknowledged Alice<<-Bob: uTP ST_FIN

 ```

-The uTP connection can also be terminated by an uTP `ST_FIN` from Alice to Bob
+The typical flow is that Bob sends the `ST_FIN` to terminate the uTP connection.
-if Alice can conclude that it received all the data.
+But Alice MAY also send a `ST_FIN` if Alice can conclude that it received all the
+data, and there are situations where this may happen (e.g. lost `ST_FIN` packet).

 ### Data Offer
 Suppose we have a sub-protocol with the following messages: